PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 3. Body-anchored locations
 ``````````````````````````

-**This section will describe how the information on the rest of this page applies to body-anchored locations in particular (rather than signing space locations, which are defined as relative to either the axis system or an item on the body location list).
-Important things to mention are that the system is not rigidly-defined in terms of the point of origin and orientation of the system of planes and axes relative to any particular point or direction, but it is important that the planes and axes are defined relative to each other.
-(It doesn't matter whether the signer turns to face a different direction, moves one part of the body, sits or lies down, etc.)**
+**This section will describe how the information on the rest of this page applies to body-anchored locations in particular (rather than signing space locations, which are defined as relative to either the axis system or an item on the body location list).**

 .. _symmetry_puzzle: